 Mandated Reporter Training

 Michigan Child Protection Law mandates that certain professionals must report any suspicions of child abuse or neglect.
 Even if you are not mandated by law to report suspicions, each of us should feel ethically responsible to report any inclination that a child may be unsafe.
 Voices for Children offers individual and group Mandated Reporter trainings that go over signs to look for in identifying abuse and neglect, the process of making a report, and other frequently asked questions.
-If you would like to host a training for your staff, community group, or to learn more as an individual, email email@example.com.
+If you would like to host a training for your staff, or community group, or to learn more as an individual, email email@example.com.

 Our staff train local professionals such as teachers, physicians, child care providers, and human service staff on various child welfare topics such as mandated reporter requirements, child sexual abuse prevention, infant safe sleep, shaken baby/abusive head trauma, and others.